hprose/hprose-phpcpp/README.md

     make -f Makefile.static && sudo make -f Makefile.static install

-If you use Mac OS X, you need to change something in Makefile.
+If you use Mac OS X, you need to change like this in Makefile.

+find **LINKER_FLAGS        =   -shared**  change to **LINKER_FLAGS        =   -shared -undefined dynamic_lookup** then save file

+    make && sudo make install

 Then, download hprose-phpcpp:

     git clone https://github.com/hprose/hprose-phpcpp.git

+edit MakeFile

+    cd hprose-phpcpp
+    vim MakeFile

 if you use linux, run: